Troms: Economy

 The city of Tromsø, in the north central part, is the county seat and an Arctic seaport, and seat of the world's northernmost university, renowned for research about the aurora borealis.
 The University of Tromsø has an astrophysical observatory located in Skibotn.

-Tromsø is the only municipality in the county with a strong population growth; most of the smaller municipalities experience decreasing populations as the young and educated moved to the cities, often in the southern part of Norway.
+Tromsø is the only municipality in the county with a strong population growth.
+Most of the smaller municipalities have decreasing populations as the young and educated moved to the cities, often in the southern part of Norway.
 Harstad is a commercial centre for the southern part of the county, and has been chosen by Statoil as its main office in Northern Norway.

 Along the coast and on the islands, fishing is dominant.
 Important ports for the fishing fleet are Skjervøy, Tromsø, and Harstad.
 There is also some agriculture, especially in the southern part of the county, which has a longer growing season (150 days in Harstad).
 Balsfjord Municipality is often regarded to be the most northern municipality with substantial agricultural activity in Norway, although there is also agriculture further north.

 The Norwegian armed forces are vital employers in the Troms, having the seat of the 6th army division, Bardufoss Air Station, helicopter wings and radar stations in the county.
-There are hospitals in Tromsø (university hospital and main hospital for North Norway) and Harstad.
+There are hospitals in Tromsø (a university hospital and the main hospital for North Norway) and Harstad.

 While the busiest airport in Troms is Tromsø Airport, the southern part included Harstad/Narvik Airport, Evenes and Bardufoss Airport, with Sørkjosen Airport in the northeast.
 The E6 cuts through the county from Nordland into Gratangen Municipality in the south to Kvænangen Municipality in the north and then into Finnmark.
 The E8 highway runs from Tromsø to Finland via Nordkjosbotn and the Skibotn valley.

-There are several large bridges; some of the largest are Tjeldsund Bridge, Mjøsund Bridge, Gisund Bridge, Tromsø Bridge and Sandnessund Bridge.
+There are several large bridges.
+Some of the largest are Tjeldsund Bridge, Mjøsund Bridge, Gisund Bridge, Tromsø Bridge and Sandnessund Bridge.
 There are several undersea road tunnels; Rolla to Andørja (in Ibestad Municipality), Tromsøya to the mainland (Tromsø Municipality), Kvaløya to Ringvassøya (also in Tromsø), and Skjervøya to the mainland (in Skjervøy Municipality.
 The roads are well maintained, but have to go long detours around fjords.
-For this reason passenger boats are fairly popular, for example between Tromsø and Harstad, and there are also commercial flights inside the county of Troms.
+For this reason passenger boats are fairly popular, for example between Tromsø and Harstad.
+There are also commercial flights inside the county of Troms.

-There is no railway in Troms, but in 2013, the government of Finland expressed interest in building a railway from the Finnish rail network to port facilities at Skibotn, though they also stated that they could not finance much of the cost.
+There is no railway in Troms.
+In 2013, the government of Finland expressed interest in building a railway from the Finnish rail network to port facilities at Skibotn, though they also stated that they could not finance much of the cost.